Spiz404/graph_visual/readme.md

 <img src="https://github.com/Spiz404/graph_visual/assets/58977203/6cfb2c0d-6cb9-4413-96dd-e1f3f3a1ca4c" alt="algo result visualize mode">
 </p>
-If you click on one of the four algo buttons you may have to follow some steps (eg selecting source node for bfs visit) and than you will get in the result visualization state! \
+If you click on one of the four algo buttons you may have to follow some steps (eg selecting source node for bfs visit) and than you will get in the result visualization state!

-You can come back to visualize mode by clicking on the esc button.
+You can go back to visualize mode by clicking on the esc button.